 Takeaway

 Chipmunks are pesky little creatures that can be difficult to get rid of.
-However, as you can see, there are plenty of natural removal strategies that you can try.
+However, there are many natural and humane deterrent methods you can try.

 Add comment